EricWReinhart/Wordle/README.md

 ## Team Information
 Tsugunobu Miyake and Eric Reinhert.
 We are both in the Class of 2025.
-Tsugunobu is majoring in Computer Science and Engineering, and Eric is majoring in Mathematical Economics.
+Tsugunobu is majoring in Computer Science and Engineering, and Eric is majoring in Computer Science.

 ## Project information
-Wordle:
-TODO - complete this section after the development.
+Implementation of the popular word-guessing game Wordle in Java.

 ## How to run it
-TODO - complete this section after the development.
+The main method calls an instance of the Wordle class, which handles all of the necessary components to make the game run properly.
+The user enters guesses and receives feedback on each guess until they either guess the word correctly or run out of turns.